sparc-coop/blossom/README.md

 When you're ready, simply add the appropriate NuGet package to the `Features` project and configure it per the documentation.

-Blossom includes three main options for authentication:
+Blossom includes two main options for authentication:

 - Azure AD B2C (good for secure OAuth2.0 consumer apps):
 [Sparc.Authentication.AzureADB2C](/Sparc.Authentication.AzureADB2C)